DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/12-23 UI Menus and Whatnot.md

 This is a screen where the player can read through the various journal entries & experiment logs they have unlocked in their time playing the game (not just the ones found in the current run).

 Journal entries and experiment logs are KEY to the player's progression, so we need some place to store them for easy access.
+In order to escape Avernoth, the player must collect all

 Thematically, Allister himself is not able to pick up these notes and take them with him.
 Remember, every time he dies, he loses everything he acquired during his current run.
-So, Tarun, Allister's handy apprentice, -
+So, Tarun, Allister's handy apprentice, transcribes these notes into *HIS* notebook.
+When we open up this menu, we are looking at TARUN's notebook.

 ### Journal Entries vs. Experiment Logs

-Journal entries
+Journal entries are just plain notes that the player picks up